CSBP-CPSE/OpenTabulate/docs/source/command-args.rst

     Toggle whether or not extraneous whitespace should be cleaned.
 This overrides the ``clean_whitespace`` configuration option.

 ``--lowercase BOOL`` : boolean
     Toggle whether or not all output characters should be lowercase.
-This overrides the ``lowercase_entries`` configuration option.
+This overrides the ``lowercase_output`` configuration option.

 ``-l N``, ``--log-level N`` : integer : *0*, *1*, *2*, *3*
     Set the logger level verbosity.
 The lower the level, the more verbose.
 Primarily used for debugging.
 This overrides the ``verbosity_level`` configuration option.